deipax/Deipax/README.md

 *Documentation work in progress*

-Must mention credits - The cloning functionality is based off of CloneExtensions written by Marci Juraszek.
+Must mention credits - The cloning functionality is based off of CloneExtensions written by Marcin Juraszek.
 The data access is based off work by jhgbrt/yadal (yet another data access library).
 Many changes I have made were to remove inefficiencies, to add or change functionality and to organize the code according my personal preferences and needs.
 All bugs or inefficiencies found in the original source, I have offered modifications back to the original authors.